de Branges spaces on compact Riemann surfaces and a Beurling-Lax type theorem: Preliminaries

-It is a well-known fact that the best way to study a nonselfadjoint bounded operator is to view it as an element of an underlying \textit{colligation} rather than studying directly the operator itself.
-There is deep connection between invariant subspaces of such operator and factorization of the colligation characteristic function (see \cite{MR20:7221}).
-As soon as we consider several commuting nonselfadjoint operators, the colligation does not carry enough structure of the interaction between the operators.
-It seems, see \cite{livsic1,KLMV,vinnikov4,MR1634421}, that the appropriate framework to study a pair of commuting nonselfadjoint operators is via the notion of commutative two--operator vessel.
-In this paper we consider the case of a pair of commuting operators, although a generalization to the case of $n$-tuple of commuting operators does exist, see \cite{KLMV,MR3609238}.
+It is a well-known fact that the best way to study a bounded nonselfadjoint operator is to view it as an element of an underlying \textit{colligation} rather than studying directly the operator itself.
+There is a deep connection between invariant subspaces of such an operator and factorizations of the characteristic function of a colligation (see \cite{MR20:7221}).
+As soon as we consider several commuting nonselfadjoint operators, the colligation does not carry enough structure to reflect the interaction between the operators.
+It seems, see \cite{livsic1,KLMV,vinnikov4,MR1634421}, that the appropriate framework to study several commuting nonselfadjoint operators is via the notion of a commutative operator vessel.
+In this paper we consider the case of a pair of commuting operators, although a generalization to the case of an $n$-tuple of commuting operators (and even beyond to the case of a representation of a finite dimensional real Lie algebra) does exist, see \cite{KLMV,MR3609238,MR3906269}.

 A commutative two-operator vessel is a collection

 where $H$ ("the inner space") and $ E$ ("the external space") are Hilbert spaces, and ${\rm dim}\, E < \infty$.
 The operators $A_1$ and $A_2$ are bounded in $H$, commute ($A_1A_2=A_2A_1$) and with finite non-Hermitian rank, i.e.